 2. The cost of living in Hawaii is among the highest in the U.S.

 As you’ve probably picked up thus far, living in Hawaii isn’t cheap.
-According to a report by QuickenLoans, Honolulu, Hawaii, came in third on the list of U.S. cities with the highest costs of living, just behind San Francisco, California, and Manhattan, New York (and beating out Brooklyn, New York, and Los Angeles, California).
+According to a report by QuickenLoans, Honolulu, Hawaii, came in second on the list of U.S. cities with the highest costs of living, only behind Manhattan, New York (and beating out Brooklyn, Los Angeles, and San Francisco).

 Two major reasons Hawaii is so expensive is that there is only so much space on the small islands, and nearly everything in Hawaii is imported.
 Combine this with a dreamy lifestyle and high demand, and you get some of the most expensive costs of living in the country.
 Prices for everyday items such as groceries, gas, utilities, and household goods can be eye-poppingly high — well over 50% above the national average.